The Reiki Gamechanger

 He must have been a real multi-talent, which was partly due to his origins: Mikao Usui was a samurai.
 Although the samurai rank was abolished during his lifetime, he still received the appropriate training in his youth.
 This included – you guessed it – intensive martial arts training.

 He also attended a monastic school of Tendai.
-This school has adopted Tantric Buddhism, the Buddhist secret teachings, from the Shingon school.
-This education was probably formative for Mikao Usui, who later became a lay Buddhist monk – zaike-sô-.
+This school has adopted Tantric Buddhism, the Buddhist secret trainings, from the Shingon school.
+This training was probably formative for Mikao Usui, who later became a lay Buddhist monk – zaike-sô-.

 Master of all classes